 |

-Kate KellyI am a designer and financial professional with a background in comparative literature, business and design.
-I live in New York with my overworked lawyer husband and sweet, art-and-design-loving toddler son and spend much of my free time dreaming about how to enhance the aesthetics of our little world.
+Kate KellyI am an artist/designer and former financial professional with a background in comparative literature, business and design.
+I live in New York with my overworked lawyer husband and my two boys Michael and Theo and spend much of my free time dreaming about how to enhance the aesthetics of our little world.
 I am endlessly inspired and always in search of something new.
 This is a blog about my search, my inspiration and things I just really, really like or want.
 Archives

 All